record-it/pesel/README.md

          System.out.println(result);
 ```

-If you don't like **Vavr** use `ofNoError` method, which returns a special INVALID instace for all non valid PESEL's:
+If you don't like **Vavr** use `ofNoError` method, which returns a special INVALID instance for all non valid PESEL's:
 ```java
 Pesel pesel = Pesel.ofNoError("44051401457");
         if (pesel.isInvalid()){